ReproNim/module-dataprocessing/_episodes/02-concepts.md

 <a name="results" />

-### Results from running the Workflow
+### Results from running the Simple Workflow example

-It turns out that this Workflow is not reproducible across different versions of software and operating systems.
+It turns out that this Simple Workflow is not reproducible across different versions of software and operating systems.
 [The observed inconsistencies (see Table 1)](https://f1000research.com/articles/6-124/) point to issues of randomization and/or initialization within the algorithms that are run.
 While its easy to detect deviation of execution in different